Lukitaduarte/slim-todo-twig/README.md

 ### How was it done?

-I used the php Slim framework, with MVC standard and a layer of data for better abstraction, no ORM was used, only a PDO connection oriented object.
-Twig was used with a template engine.
+I used the php Slim framework, with MVC standard and a layer of data for better abstraction, no ORM has been used, only a PDO connection oriented object.
+Twig has been used with a template engine.

 * Slim Framework
 * Twig Template Engine